 - the students’ race, color, religion, national origin, disability, sexual orientation, gender, age, creed; or

-- different standards and procedures than those the faculty member established in the course syllabus or in other written or oral measures directed to the class as a whole; or
+- different standards and procedures than those established by the faculty member in the course syllabus or in other written or oral measures directed to the class as a whole; or

 - a clear and material mistake in calculating or recording grades.

 Allegations that sexual harassment was the reason a final course grade was impermissibly or arbitrarily assigned by the faculty member must be addressed according to procedures set forth in the UNCSA Bias-Related Sexual Harassment Policy rather than from the following procedures.

 That the student simply disagrees with the assigned grade does not constitute a basis for a review.